goodai-jose-solorzano/FlatWorld/README.md

 - Translucent (`FlatWorldElement.translucent_brick`) - It's solid.
 The agent can see through it.
 - Box (`FlatWorldElement.box`) - A box is a tool that can be pushed by the agent.
 Moving a box into a fence or wall brick destroys the brick.
 Moving a box into a blue food turns it into a green food.
 A box can also displace yellow and green foods.
 - Wall (`FlatWorldElement.wall_brick`) - A solid opaque brick.

-## Episodes

-Episodes end when the agent consumes a green food, blue food, hits a fence, or is eaten by a predator.
-An episode also ends if the cumulative reward of the agent reaches -1 (by default).

-With every step the agent is awarded -0.01 rewards, unless a `default_reward` parameter is passed to the constructor of the environment.

-To change the cumulative reward lower bound, override the `get_min_cumulative_reward` method of `FlatWorldConfig`.

 ## Observation